chakany/ryuko/README.md

 # Running

-Running Aina is a breeze!
+Running Ryuko is a breeze!
 If you wan to normally start the bot, make sure you [fully built it](#building) (building everything).
 Then run `yarn start`

 To run it in developer mode (restarts on file change) run `yarn dev` for the bot, and `yarn watch` for stylesheets.